cure53/DOMPurify/README.md

 Of course there is a demo!
 [Play with DOMPurify](https://cure53.de/purify)

-## What if I find a bypass?
+## What if I find a _security_ bug?

+First of all, please immediately contact us via [email](mailto:mario@cure53.de) so we can work on a fix.
+[PGP key](https://keyserver.ubuntu.com/pks/lookup?op=vindex&search=0xC26C858090F70ADA)

-If that happens, you probably qualify for a juicy bug bounty!
-The fine folks over at [FastMail](https://www.fastmail.com/) use DOMPurify for their services and added our library to their bug bounty scope.
-So, if you find a way to bypass or weaken DOMPurify, please have a look at their website and the [bug bounty info](https://www.fastmail.com/about/bugbounty.html).
+Also, you probably qualify for a bug bounty The fine folks over at [FastMail](https://www.fastmail.com/) use DOMPurify for their services and added our library to their bug bounty scope.
+So, if you find a way to bypass or weaken DOMPurify, please also have a look at their website and the [bug bounty info](https://www.fastmail.com/about/bugbounty.html).

 ## Some purification samples please?